Expat Exchange

 When we asked expats and global nomads about their social experiences in Amsterdam, they replied:

 "Expats, retirees and digital nomads living in Amsterdam typically have an active social life.
 There are many opportunities to meet people from all over the world, as well as locals, through various activities such as attending meetups, joining clubs and taking part in cultural events.
 Amsterdam is also home to a vibrant nightlife, with plenty of bars, clubs and restaurants to explore.
-Additionally, there are many parks and outdoor spaces to enjoy, making it easy to meet people and socialize," mentioned an expat living in Amsterdam.
+Additionally, there are many parks and outdoor spaces to enjoy, making it easy to meet people and socialize," wrote one expat living in Amsterdam.

 "I prefer to just assimilate but I'm really great at languages.
 Most expats here can't do this.
 Dutch people speak great English and make it too easy not to have to learn," wrote one expat living in Amsterdam.